-What exactly is the difference between a cover letter and resume?
 If you're in search of a job, then you need to have both.
-Although both should outline your experience, skills andÂ qualifications - they should do so differently.
+Although both should outline your experience, skills, and professional qualifications - they should do so differently.
 We'll discuss exactly what the difference is and what to focus on in your resume vs. cover letter.

 There is certain information that's included on a resume that shouldn't be on a cover letter:

-Your resume should include a well written summary that highlights some of your major skills, qualifications and achievements.
+Your resume should include a well-written summary that highlights some of your major skills, qualifications, and achievements.

 A resume should contain a relevant and detailed work history section.
 Remember to mention specific accomplishments throughout the resume rather than listing job duties.
-There could be hundreds of other candidates and you need to show the hiring manger why youâ€™re the best fit.
-This is best done through showing quantifiable achievements and how you went above and beyond expectation.
+There could be hundreds of other candidates and you need to show the hiring manager why you’re the best fit.
+This is best done through showing quantifiable achievements and how you went above and beyond expectations.

 A cover letter could mention one or two major achievements, but save the specific details for your resume.

 For example, on a cover letter, you could mention how you increased sales by x, but your resume would go into more detail on how you did that.